 A 30 week ultrasound will reveal a tiny being that looks pretty damn similar to the person you’re going to meet in (roughly) 10 weeks’ time.

 You’ll see a little nose, some lips, tiny hands, and maybe even some open eyes.
 Aww.

 Your doc might give you the choice between the following ultrasound types:

-- 30 week 3D ultrasound: This will allow you to see more than a simple profile of your baby.
-In fact, it will look quite like a photo.
+30 week 3D ultrasound: This will allow you to see more than a simple profile of your baby.
+In fact, our 30 week ultrasound will look quite a little like a photo.
 Let’s hope they put on something nice for the occasion.

-- 30 week 4D ultrasound: 4D actually shows movement.
+30 week 4D ultrasound: A 4D ultrasound actually shows movement.
 Like a video.
 We know.
 Insane.
-Their first starring role in a home movie.
+Their first starring role in a home movie: their 30 week ultrasound!

 So that’s your little one.
 But what about you?